gpeyre/2015-SIIMS-wasserstein-dual/readme.md

 This toolbox reproduces the numerical results of the paper:

-A Smoothed Dual Approach for Variational Wasserstein Problems}, Marco Cuturi and Gabriel Peyré
+A Smoothed Dual Approach for Variational Wasserstein Problems, Marco Cuturi and Gabriel Peyré
 Preprint arXiv:1503.02533
 2015